Article I: Name

 Section 1: Elections of officers will be held at the first General Body meeting of each year.
 All terms are for one year.

-Section 2: The order of elections will be as follows: Chair, Vice-Chair, Secretary/Treasurer, Campaign Director, Policy Director and members at large.
+Section 2: The order of elections will be as follows: Chair, Vice-Chair, Treasurer, Secretary, Communications Director, and Policy and Political Director, and Fundraising Chair

 Section 3: All contested officer elections must be held by secret ballot.

 Section 4: Officers are elected by regular majority; if no candidate receives a majority the two (2) candidates with the most votes will have an instant runoff election.